Global talent to shape our global future: supporting postgraduate students

 Entrepreneur Sir James Dyson recently made a major gift to support space to train PhD students in engineering.
 He explains that “postgraduate students are incredibly important – their advanced technical ability combined with deep specialist knowledge makes them indispensable.”

-One of these talented problem solvers is Brie Stark, a student at Gonville and Caius.
+One of these talented problem solvers is Brie Stark, a postgraduate student at Gonville and Caius College.
 She explains her motivation for pursuing a PhD at Cambridge:

 "This is significant: there are thousands worldwide who don’t get adequate help.
 In the UK alone, there are 40,000 people who need daily therapy, but most can’t afford it.
 My scholarship has enabled me to come here and do this.
 And if I’m right, stroke patients like my uncle, across the planet, will suffer less because of it."